 The second thing that you need to do is to analyze your Google Search Console Data.

 Check Your High Performing Keywords

-To check your keyword, simply go to your GSC account and Click to Performance > Search Results.
+To check your keyword, simply go to your GSC account and Click on Performance > Search Results.

-As shown in the above, you can find the keywords, their impressions, and clicks.
-By this, you can analyze your best-performing keywords remain stagnant once your store gets migrated from Magento 1 to Magento 2.
+As shown above, you can find the keywords, their impressions, and clicks.
+By this, you can analyze your best-performing keywords that remain stagnant once your store gets migrated from Magento 1 to Magento 2.

 Fix The 404 Errors